seanwevans/WarpDB/README.md

 - **Arrow Columnar Format**: Optionally load data using Apache Arrow for zero-copy interoperability with Pandas, PyTorch, and Spark
 - **User-Provided CUDA Functions**: Extend queries with functions defined in `custom.cu`
-- **Column Statistics & Optimizer**: Collect min/max/null counts for basic filter pushdown and kernel fusion
+- **Column Statistics & Optimizer**: Collect min/max/null counts and use them for filter elimination and kernel fusion

 ## Architecture